zborglin/School_District_Analysis/README.md

 Comprehensive Statistical Analysis of a DataFrame

 ## Project Overview
-The dataset associated with 15 local schools became corrupted when administration officials detected fraudulent behavior from a subset of the DataFrame associated with Thomas High School.
+The dataset associated with 15 local schools became corrupted when administration officials detected fraudulent behavior from a subset of the DataFrame associated with Thomas High School (THS).

 The contents related to the request:
 -An audit of school information and test scores